jbcodeforce/jbcodeforce.github.io/docs/aws/index.md

 ## S3

 Amazon S3 allows people to store objects (files) in **buckets** (directories), which must have a globally unique name (cross users!).
-They are defined at the region level. **Object** in a bucket, is referenced as a **key** which can be seen to a file path in a file system.
+They are defined at the region level. **Object** in a bucket, is referenced as a **key** which can be seen as a file path in a file system.
 The max size for an object is 5 TB but need to be uploaded in multi part using 5GB max size.

 S3 supports versioning at the bucket level.
 So file can be restored from previous version, and even deleted file can be retrieved from a previous version.